balanced-dev/yuzu-docs/docs/definition/markup.md

 ## modPartial
 Again, this may be easier to describe the problem first, both making it easier to justify the reason behind the helper and understand.

-Imagine you have a header block (`parSectionHeading`) which when in different contexts needs to change its appearance, an easy example would be changing colours depending on what the background colour of the parent block.
+Imagine you have a header block (`parSectionHeading`) which, when in different contexts, needs to change its appearance.
+An easy example would be changing colours depending on what the background colour of the parent block.
 How would you tackle this problem?

 If you want to skip a lot of explanation behind how we decided on this solution and why it's needed [skip ahead to modPartial usage](definition/markup?id=modpartial-usage).